Harvard-IACS/2023-AC215/milestone5.md

 ### Objectives:

-- **App Design, Setup, and Code Organization**: Design the overall architecture of the application, including its user interface, functionality, and underlying code structure.
+- **App Design, Setup, and Code Organization**:
+Design the overall architecture of the application, including its user interface, functionality, and underlying code structure.
 Focus on intuitive design and clean code organization to ensure maintainability and efficiency.

-- **APIs & Frontend Integration**: Develop robust APIs that facilitate communication between the front end and back end of the application.
+- **APIs & Frontend Integration**:
+Develop robust APIs that facilitate communication between the front end and back end of the application.
 Implement a responsive and user-friendly front-end interface that leverages these APIs to create a seamless user experience.

-- **Deployment Strategy**: Define and implement a comprehensive deployment strategy that ensures the application is readily available to end users.
+- **Deployment Strategy**:
+Define and implement a comprehensive deployment strategy that ensures the application is readily available to end users.
 This includes setting up continuous integration and continuous deployment (CI/CD) pipelines and considering factors like security, performance, and reliability.

 ### Deliverables:

-- **Application Design Document**: A detailed design document outlining the application's architecture, user interface, and code organization principles.
+- **Application Design Document**:
+A detailed design document outlining the application's architecture, user interface, and code organization principles.
+The design should include the following
+    - Solution Architecture
+    - Technical Architecture

-- **APIs & Frontend Implementation**: Working code for the APIs and front-end interface, complete with documentation and testing to verify proper functionality.
+- **APIs & Frontend Implementation**:
+Working code for the APIs and front-end interface, complete with documentation and testing to verify proper functionality.
+The following should be included
+    - Github repo with all you code
+    - Readme file describing all the components of your application